ilyes150/Mobile-Communication-System/README.md

 ### Overview

-The `SimCard` class represents a SIM (Subscriber Identity Module) card in a telecommunications simulation system.
+The `SimCard` class represents a SIM (Subscriber Identity Module) card in a Mobile Communication simulation system.
 It manages the phone number, activation status, credit balance, and the association with a Phone device.

 ### Class Attributes